Policy background

 - Road Traffic Directorate.

-Transport research can be funded through the general research funding, private funding and by international and EU funds (EU Framework Programmes).
-At the national level, the major funding sources for research and development are the Ministry of Education, Science and Culture, and the Ministry of Industries and Innovation.
-Administration of the main funds for research and technological development has been delegated to the Icelandic Centre for Research.
+Transport research can be funded through general research funding, private funding and by international and EU funds (EU Framework Programmes).
+Administration of the main national funds for research and innovation has been delegated to the Icelandic Centre for Research.
 These funds are:

 - The Icelandic Research Fund supports scientific research and research-related postgraduate studies based on a professional evaluation.